 A little about myself...

-It's funny but as a species we tend to think that bad things only happen to other people and that statistics really aren't about us.
-I have since learned otherwise.
+It's funny but we tend to think that bad things only happen to other people and that statistics really aren't about us.
+I was about to get schooled on that.
 In the 1990's, I became chronically ill and was forced to leave my corporate position and struggled to paint in studio.
 I regrouped and then entered into university to complete a BA and Social Work Degree but this was not to be as my health deteriorated further.
 Then in 2006 my mother developed Alzheimer's disease and I left my life to take care of hers.
 These experiences profoundly changed both myself and my art.

-I had started out as a Realist painter and that is imperative in order to get a good drawing/painting foundation under one's belt.
-But as a result of my life experiences and artistic growth I now work in a way described as Abstract Expressionism.
-The pieces I produce are emotionally evocative and visually dynamic with a mystical quality that is very heavily influenced by nature and my experience of it.
-I find I hover between the two worlds (of Realism and Abstract Expressionism) sometimes in that some of my abstracts still have items of recognition in them (a boat, animal, leaf, etc.) but I use "the force" of abstraction to unbind me from literal interpretations so that both I, and the viewer, can be freed and enabled to interpret and experience the piece in a way that is relevant to them.
-I love that.
+I had started out as a Realist painter but as a result of my life experiences and artistic growth I now work in a way described as Abstract Expressionism.
+The pieces I produce are emotionally evocative and visually dynamic with a mystical quality that is very heavily influenced by Nature and my experience of it.
+One can usually see many forms and symbols of it in my art.
+I use "the force" of abstraction to unbind me from literal interpretations so that both I, and the viewer, can be freed and enabled to interpret and experience the artwork in a way that is relevant to them.